ESodja/AOU_R/R_basics.md

 4  4       7       c
 5  5       9       c
 ```
+The `by=` argument defines which columns to use to match the information in one dataframe to the information in the other.
+The column names are generated automatically in the output table as `value.x` and `value.y`, where x is from frame1 and y is from frame2.
 If not all the id values match, only the ones that do will be returned by default:
 ```R
 > frame1 <- data.frame(id = 1:5, value = c(1,3,5,7,9))
 > frame1